 Kinesis provides four specialized services classified by the type and stage of processing of streaming data, as described below.

 Note: Originally, this product was called Kinesis Streams — now we have Kinesis Data Streams and Kinesis Video Streams.

-- Fastest Kinesis offering with < 1-second processing latency
+- Kinesis Data Streams is the fastest service, offering < 1-second processing latency.

 How is it architected?